-- Feature singles matches should be scheduled after the scheduling committee considers the needs of players, television, tournament and the public.
-It is recommended that a tournament schedule no more than two (2) evening matches to begin no later than 8 p.m. local time. - 2) The scheduling committee must schedule a doubles match on all show courts (including Center Court) as follows:
+- 1) Feature singles matches should be scheduled after the scheduling committee considers the needs of players, television, tournament and the public.
+Tournaments may not schedule more than two (2) evening matches to begin no later than 7:30 p.m. local time (6:30 p.m. recommended) without prior ATP approval. - 2) The scheduling committee must schedule a doubles match on all show courts (including Center Court) as follows: